statamic/v2-docs/content/collections/kb/redis-queue-for-multiple-sites.md

 ## Run a queue worker for each site

 You need to run `php please queue:listen` for each site to activate the queue.
 If you use Forge you can easily configure a daemon for each of your sites.
-Configure this in the Daemon tab on the Server Details of your server on Forge.
+Configure this in the Daemon tab on the Server Details page of your server on Forge.
 Use the following configuration:

 ```
 Command: php please queue:listen